darwino/darwino-documentation/Domino Developer Guide/Synchronizing Domino Data 3.1. Introduction to the Groovy DSL.md

 		* `NONSUMMARY` to denote fields that should have their summary flag un-set in Domino, to allow for storing larger data
 		* `TAGS` to denote a single field per document that will be stored in the `_tags` field in JSON, which is treated specially in Darwino
 		* `DISABLED` to mark a field as ignored on a per-field basis

-## Item and Document Matching

-Though the DSL generator generates definitions for every form and field, the DSL is not, by default, an exclusive descriptor of the data being transferred between the systems.
-In the absence of additional options, forms and items that are not defined in the DSL are transferred over in a "best match" way and are not coaxed into consistent data types.
-Because of this, an adapter DSL could contain nothing other than the `nsfName` line and would act as a basic data replicator on its own.

-What the form and field definitions provide is a way to ensure that the app's data is in a consistent format when transferred to Darwino (and, as a side effect, cleaned up when sent back to Domino).
-Due to the nature of Notes development, many apps have inconsistent data types for the same field across documents, such as a value being a string in one field and a number in another.
-By specifying a defined type in the DSL, you avoid the necessity to write data-type checks into the Darwino app for every field.

-There are two options to alter this behavior:

-- `restrictToDefinedForms true` at the top level of the DSL will cause replication to ignore any documents in either direction that don't have a matching converter block.
-These documents are left untouched
-- `restrictToDefinedFields true` within a document converter block will cause conversion to ignore any fields on matching documents that aren't explicitly defined.
-These fields are left untouched in replicated documents